julian-risch/toxic-comment-collection/README.md

 - openpyxl

 ## Status
-The following Datasets have been included in this projects Github Datasets: https://github.com/leondz/hatespeechdata
+The following Datasets have been included in this project
+Github Datasets: https://github.com/leondz/hatespeechdata
 |  # | State | Name | Class |
 |  - |:-----:| ---- | ----- |